proxy-wasm/proxy-wasm-cpp-sdk/README.md

 Then run the following Bazel command:

 ```
-bazel build //:my_plugin.wasm
+bazel build //:myplugin.wasm
 ```

-After the command finishes, you should be able to find `my_plugin.wasm` file under `./bazel-bin` folder.
+After the command finishes, you should be able to find `myplugin.wasm` file under `./bazel-bin` folder.

 ### Compiling with the Docker build image